 So, the other day I’m flying to a speaking engagement.
 While waiting for my flight to board I bought a yogurt parfait.
 After paying for it, I looked for a spoon.
 There were knives and forks, but no spoons.
 The little compartment next to the knives and forks was empty.
 I asked the cashier if they had any spoons.
 He pointed to where they weren’t.
-I told him they were out, and in an effort to get rid of me, he suggested that I could go to the restaurant next door and ask them for a spoon.
+I told him they were out, and in an effort to get rid of me, he suggested that I go to the restaurant next door and ask them for a spoon.

 I walked by the first restaurant a few minutes later and there were plenty of spoons.
 Obviously, there were spoons somewhere.
 The guy just didn’t want to get them, when a customer needed them.

 I didn’t want to make a scene over this, but I thought I’d mention something to the manager.
-He wasn’t there when I bought my yogurt.
+The manger wasn’t there when I bought my yogurt.
 He apologized, but then said something interesting.
 He mentioned that the restaurant was managed by a group at the airport, so I really shouldn’t expect the same service or quality I am accustomed to at this company’s regular restaurants.

 This was a major brand with locations throughout the US.
 The airport restaurant had the same signage, the same logo and looked just like any of the restaurants you would visit outside of the airport.
 I’m sure that any executive of this brand would cringe at the response the manager gave me… “You really shouldn’t expect the same service or quality you’re accustomed to…” Really?!

 And, that is where our lesson begins.
 You see, it doesn’t matter if it is an airport restaurant, a small kiosk or a full-service restaurant.
 There must be a similar experience across all locations, regardless of size or where it is.
 The logo is the logo, and the brand is the brand!